That's Solent

-That's Solent is a local television station on the south coast of England, owned and operated by That's TV.
+That's TV Solent is a local television station in The Solent region of England, owned and operated by That's TV.

 Background

 That's Solent is a local TV channel, that according to Ofcom (the UK telecoms regulator), broadcasts to Portsmouth including Gosport, Fareham and parts of the Isle of Wight, Southampton, Eastleigh and Winchester.
 Ofcom granted a licence to That's Solent on 14 August 2014 with a commencement date of 26 November 2014 and the licence, subject to conditions, will remain in force until 25 November 2025.